-For example, if you’re the only person in your household whose phone is enabled in presence sensing and you don’t use any of your devices for presence sensing, when you leave, the Away Routine will start and turn off the lights in your home.
+For example, if you’re the only person in your household whose phone is enabled in presence sensing, and your home doesn’t use any other devices for presence sensing, when you leave, the Away Routine will start and turn off the lights in your home.
 The other members of your household still at home would need to turn the lights back on or manually start your Home Routine.

 Turn on or off Presence sensing